-The global mobility services team at Grant Thornton Belgium can help expatriates and their employers deal with Belgian visa and work permit requirements, Belgian labor law and social security issues, and Belgian income tax items.
+The Global Mobility Services team at Grant Thornton Belgium can help expatriates and their employers to deal with the Belgian visa and work permit requirements, with Belgian labor law and social security issues, as well as with Belgian income tax items.

-In particular, we can assist expatriates and their employers in identifying Belgian tax planning opportunities, reviewing tax equalisation policies, and providing compliance services as to their Belgian tax filing requirements.
+In particular we can assist expatriates and their employers to identify Belgian tax planning opportunities, review tax equalisation policies, as well as providing compliance services regarding Belgian tax filing requirements.
+Quid no payroll services?

-Most expatriates will qualify for special non-resident tax status.
-We can prepare the formal application for this tax status, which is due to the relevant tax office within six months of the expatriates’ arrival.
+Most expatriates will qualify for the special non-resident tax status.
+We can prepare the formal application for the special tax status to be submitted to the competent tax office within a period of six months following the month of arrival.

 Click on each of the areas below to expand for more information:

 Before 1 January 2019 The employers of non-EEA (European Economic Area) nationals usually needed to apply for a work permit prior to the employee taking up employment in Belgium and the employee needed to obtain a labor card.